withastro/docs/src/pages/en/guides/migration-guide/from-nextjs.md

 Here are some common actions you will perform when you convert a Next `.js` component into a `.astro` component:

-1. Use the returned JSX of the existing Gatsby component function as the basis for your HTML template
+1. Use the returned JSX of the existing Next.js component function as the basis for your HTML template
 2. Change any [Next or JSX syntax to Astro](#convert-syntax-to-astro) (e.g. `<Link>`, `<Script>`, `{children}`, `className`, inline style objects) or to HTML web standards.
 3. Move any necessary JavaScript, including import statements, into a "code fence" (`---`).
 This includes:
-   - Rewriting any Gatsby function props to use `Astro.props`.
+   - Rewriting any Next function props to use `Astro.props`.
    - Converting any imported components to Astro themselves, too.
+   - Migrating `getStaticProps` logic out of a function and into the code fence.
    - Migrate JavaScript used to conditionally render content inside the HTML template directly.

-4. Use import and `Astro.glob()` statements to query your local files instead of Next's data fetching functions such as`getStaticProps()`.
-Update any dynamic HTML content from your files to use Astro-specific properties.

 #### Example: JSX to Astro